igormcoelho/cycles/README.md

 ```

 This DRAFT example shows that, even for a cyclic graph, no leaks happen!
-Graph stores a cycle_ctx while all cycle_ptr ensure that no real cycle dependencies exist.
+Graph stores a cycle_ctx while all cycles_ptr ensure that no real cycle dependencies exist.

 ```
   {